kevinpalm/red_hat_customers/report.md

 relationship between activity dates and people groups is very important!

 ### Algorithms and Techniques
+Given that this project is for a machine learning nanodegree, I'm going to use the approach of translating the leak (and other relevant features) into a machine learning model!

+So what will my final regressor be?
+I think this is a classically good use case for gradient boosting.
+I think it'll be very doable to set up a bunch of decent predictor features like normal, but also include a feature suggesting which label the leak would classify and some measure(s) of that label's dependability.
+Say that I created a feature that was a scale of 1-100 for how dependable the leak approach was for each point - a gradient boosting regressor would train individual decision trees for each step along that scale of 1-100.
+Hopefully the end effect would be that the leak approach trumps all else for some of the higher measures of dependability, and the data points that are more uncertain from the leak perspective can be taken in context of the other features.

+Some specific examples of what could constitute those measures of the leak feature's dependability might be:

+* How many units away the right and left nearest neighboring labels are
+* The density of the neighbors within some range, and their label uniformity
+* If the right and left nearest neighbors even have the same label

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: